wlg0005/Cyber-FastTrack-Spring-2021/Crypto/CM01/README.md

 So, we know that flag is within `code.png`.
 One of the first things I noticed was that the border of `code.png` is black while the border of `frame.png` is white.
 This made me think of the bitwise operation XOR which evaluates to true when the number of true inputs is odd.
 So if we imagine that the color black = 0 and the color white = 1, then the output would be white (1).

-With that understanding, let's trying to XOR these images together!
+With that understanding, let's try to XOR these images together!
 I used a tool called [StegSolve](https://github.com/zardus/ctf-tools/blob/master/stegsolve/install) to perform this operation for me.
 Opening up `code.png` in StegSolve, and then choosing `Analyse -> Image Combiner` shows the XOR of the two images:

 ![](CM01%20Writeup.002.png)